Feastio

 Inside Magnolia Table

-As my eyes scanned the space, I immediately appreciated the decor and attention to detail that's become a hallmark of Joanna Gaines' design style.
+Stepping inside, I first noticed the black-and-white mosaic tile floor.
+As my eyes scanned the space, I immediately appreciated the decor and attention to detail that have become hallmarks of Joanna Gaines' design style.
+Comfortable leather chairs and bench seating line two walls, making it easy to adjust table sizes.

 Assorted pastries in the Silos Baking Co. bread basket